-Radiation therapy is one of three standard treatments used in mesothelioma cancer patients and is often used in combination with surgery and/or chemotherapy.
-None of these mesothelioma treatments—either alone or in combination—can cure the deadly disease, though doctors are able to use various therapies to help control the cancer and even prolong a patient’s life.
+Radiation therapy is one of three standard treatments provided to mesothelioma patients and is often used in combination with surgery and/or chemotherapy.
+None of these mesothelioma treatments, either alone or in combination, can cure the deadly disease, though doctors are able to use various therapies to help control the cancer and prolong a patient’s life.

 What is Radiation Therapy?

-Radiation therapy (also referred to as irradiation, radiotherapy or x-ray therapy) involves the use of energy waves or particles to destroy cancer cells and shrink tumors.
-In some cases, radiation therapy is used where no cancer cells are present to prevent future growth or as a palliative to alleviate the symptoms associated with cancer that has spread.
+Radiation therapy (also referred to as irradiation, radiotherapy, or X-ray therapy) involves the use of energy waves or particles to destroy cancer cells and shrink tumors.
+In some cases, radiation therapy is used where no cancer cells are present to prevent future growth or as a palliative measure to alleviate the symptoms associated with cancer that has spread.

 Types of Radiation Therapy for Mesothelioma

-There are several types of radiation—external, internal, and systemic—and the type and dose used depend on various factors including the location and extent of the cancer.
+There are several types of radiation, including external, internal, and systemic, and the type and dose used depend on various factors, including the location and extent of the cancer.

-Internal radiation, or brachytherapy, is less commonly used for mesothelioma treatment.
-It involves the placement of radioactive material—usually contained in a small tube, capsule or seed—into the body near the site of the mesothelioma cancer (in the chest or the abdomen).
+Internal radiation, or brachytherapy, is less commonly used to treat mesothelioma.
+Radiation of this nature involves the placement of radioactive material, usually contained in a small tube, capsule, or “seed,” into the body near the site of the cancer (in the chest or the abdomen).

 In systemic radiation, a radioactive substance is taken orally or via injection and circulated throughout the body.